 - Design for the eye – Visual search is changing the way that consumers shop for products, with more and more consumer journeys starting with an image or a photograph.

-Your customers, competition and culture are always changing.
+Transform your business - Your customers, competition and culture are always changing.

 - Discover the value in your values – Brand authenticity and sustainability are becoming increasingly important in retail.
 Consumers want to associate themselves with brands that have a sense of purpose and represent their views, beliefs and values.
-They are also becoming increasingly intolerant of brands who aren’t transparent and who don’t follow through on their promises.

 Deloitte Consumer Tracker

-Quarterly review of consumer confidence and spending
+Quarterly review of consumer confidence and spending behaviour.